 \section{Related Work}

-This work is closely related to \cite{hsv-fossacs2020} and \cite{huot2021higher}, which introduced a similar semantic correctness proof for a dual-numbers version of forward-mode AD and higher-order forward AD, using a subsconing construction.
-A major difference is that this paper also phrases and proves correctness of reverse-mode AD on a $\lambda$-calculus and relates reverse-mode to forward-mode AD.
-Using a syntactic logical relations proof instead, \cite{bcdg-open-logical-relations} also proves correctness of forward-mode AD.
+This work is closely related to \cite{hsv-fossacs2020} and \cite{huot2021higher}, which introduced a similar semantic correctness proof for a dual-numbers version of forward mode AD and higher-order forward AD, using a subsconing construction.
+A major difference is that this paper also phrases and proves correctness of reverse mode AD on a $\lambda$-calculus and relates reverse mode to forward mode AD.
+Using a syntactic logical relations proof instead, \cite{bcdg-open-logical-relations} also proves correctness of forward mode AD.
 Again, it does not address reverse AD.

-\cite{rev-deriv-cat2020} proposes a similar construction to that of \S\ref{sec:self-dualization}, and it relates it to the differential $\lambda$-calculus.
+\cite{rev-deriv-cat2020} proposes a construction similar to that of \S\ref{sec:self-dualization}, and it relates it to the differential $\lambda$-calculus.
 This paper develops sophisticated axiomatics for semantic reverse differentiation.
 However, it neither relates the semantics to a source-code transformation, nor discusses differentiation of higher-order functions.
 Our construction of differentiation with a (biadditive) linear target language might remind the reader of differential linear logic \cite{ehrhard2018introduction}.
 In differential linear logic, (forward) differentiation is a first-class operation in a (biadditive) linear language.
 By contrast, in our treatment, differentiation is a meta-operation.

 Importantly, \cite{elliott2018simple} describes and implements what are essentially our source-code transformations, though they were restricted to first-order functions and scalars.
-After completing this work, we realized that \cite{vytiniotis2019differentiable} describes an extension of the reverse-mode transformation to higher-order functions in a similar manner as we propose in this paper, but without the linear or abstract types.
+After completing this work, we realized that \cite{vytiniotis2019differentiable} describes an extension of the reverse mode transformation to higher-order functions in a manner similar to what we propose in this paper, but without the linear or abstract types.
 Though that paper did not derive the algorithm or show its correctness, it does discuss important practical considerations for its implementation and offers a dependently typed variant of the algorithm based on typed closure conversion, inspired by \cite{pearlmutter2008reverse}.